guest6777/Buy-Robot/README.md

-## ⚠️ Important: Materials & Models Folders + FastDL
+## ⚠️ Important: Models Folder + FastDL

-Make sure to upload the **`materials`** and **`models`** folders to your server.
-Without them, some textures, icons, and models may appear as **missing/error** (purple and black checkerboard, or giant ERROR signs).
+Make sure to upload the **`models`** folder to your server.
+Without them, some models may appear as **missing/error** (giant ERROR signs).

 **Server paths:**
 - `tf/models/`

 ### For FastDL (Recommended)

-If you want all players to download the files automatically when connecting:
+To let players download the files automatically when connecting:

-1. Upload the `materials` and `models` folders to your **FastDL server**
+1. Upload the `models` folder to your **FastDL server**
 2. Make sure `sv_downloadurl` is set correctly in your `server.cfg`
 3. Players will download everything automatically on join

-> Without FastDL, players who don't have the files will see missing textures and models!
+> Without FastDL, players who don't have the files will see missing models!

 ---